roocs/clisops/CONTRIBUTING.rst

     Remember to add the feature or bug fixes explanation to the appropriate section in the HISTORY.rst.

 #.
-    The pull request should work for Python 3.9+ as well as raise test coverage.
+    The pull request should work for all supported Python versions as well as raise test coverage.
     Pull requests are also checked for documentation build status and for `PEP8`_ compliance.

     The build statuses and build errors for pull requests can be found at: